-Since I started Past Foot Forward in 2020 as a nostalgia blog, I’ve featured about ten unique interview-based articles, and I can’t wait to publish more.
+Since I started Past Foot Forward in 2020 as a nostalgia blog, I’ve featured numerous interview-based articles, and I can’t wait to publish even more.
 It’s so important to share our words with clarity and accuracy, which is why a fantastic transcription service is a must.
 I used to transcribe hours of interviews by hand.
 I also tried several transcription services that just didn’t cut it – not easy to use, not very accurate, or too costly.

 I’m so glad to have found Grain, a transcription platform that is intuitive, accurate, and affordable.
 I’m able to upload Zoom recordings quickly and wait just seconds for Grain to produce a transcript.
 My audio m4a files needed to be converted to mp3 for compatibility, so Katie from Grain showed me a fast and easy way to convert my files.
 In just a few minutes, I safely uploaded the audio and let Grain work its magic on the transcript.

 With Grain, you get to upload recordings in the best way for you.
 By sending Zoom meetings to the Cloud (with a Zoom license), you’ll import directly from Zoom.
 If you save to your computer instead, just upload the recordings from your files.
 It’s quick and convenient to make highlights of clips to post on social media, with captions available.
 Per their website, English is not the only language supported on Grain.
 Transcribe in Spanish, French, Russian, German, Dutch, Portuguese, Turkish, or Italian, too!